Never underestimate the power of an individual to impact tens of thousands of people through a kernel of an idea...and a niggun.

 Instead of relaxing after his long day, he spends most of the evening preparing for the following morning’s shiur.
 Once a week, on Wednesday nights, he delivers a fast-paced comprehensive chazarah shiur, reviewing the complete seven Dafim covered that week.
 As he quips, “I’m a bit of a cranky guy in the office on Thursdays, as the shiur sometimes goes until midnight, and I wake up at a quarter to five the next day.”

 However, Yossi wouldn’t trade this schedule for any other.
 He attests, “The Daf has transformed my life.
-It’s one of the most powerful mechuyavim, which obligates us to learn.”
+It’s one of the most powerful mechuyavim, obliging us to learn.”

 Each year, when Yossi attends a business show in Las Vegas, he delivers the Daf Yomi shiur to a large crowd of baalei batim, each of whom feels obligated by the Daf.
 During these famous shows, there are hundreds of young men from all over the tri-state area and across the United States gathered in one location.